StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 :::note

 - Schema change, rollup, and partition operations cannot be performed in one ALTER TABLE statement.
 - Schema change and rollup are asynchronous operations.
-A success message is return immediately after the task is submitted.
+A success message is returned immediately after the task is submitted.
 You can run the [SHOW ALTER TABLE](../data-manipulation/SHOW_ALTER.md) command to check the progress.
 - Partition, rename, swap, and index are synchronous operations, and a command return indicates that the execution is finished.
 :::